getincept/incept/docu/Documentation Incept.md

 # 1 Getting Started

-We can [download] the Incept framework at this website on the home tab or on [github].
+We can download the Incept framework on [github].
-Then we copy the folder to our working directory and we are ready to go.
+Then we copy the folders to our working directory and we are ready to go.
 Incept is a modular framework, which means that the minimum amount of modules we need are:

     Incept
     │   index.php